yonush/picoXpander/README.md

 ### 8bit Digital IO board

-A simple board ther maps against the 8 digital inputs and 8 digital outputs.
+A simple board the maps against the 8 digital inputs and 8 digital outputs.
 The labels of the buttons are not tied to a specific function but can be used as identifiers.

 ![8bitIO](images/digiIO.png)